What are Azure Durable Functions

 Durable Functions Limitations

-As we have already discussed, there are so many benefits that the Azure durable function provides us.
+As we have already discussed, Azure’s durable function provides us with many benefits.
 With the benefits, there are also a few key constraints concerning code.
 Let’s discuss a few critical constraints of Azure durable function.

 1. You must be very careful while updating the Azure Durable function app code.
 It might break the expected behavior of the Azure Durable function.